Swanfield/chambermanual/pages/theme/theme_index.md

 bundle exec jekyll serve
 ```

+**NB** If this doesn't work then you probably haven't installed the Ruby Development Kit correctly which prevents "bundle install" from installing all the required gems.

 As this is pretty long, we will create a short alias, called "jserve" for this command later.

 You will now be able to view your documentation at: